WT000/Bank-Simulator/ae1/documentation/appDesign.md

 ![web class diagram](https://github.com/WT000/GROUPA5AE1/blob/main/ae1/documentation/UML/web-uml.png "web class diagram")

-### Robustness diagrams

-### Sequence diagrams
+### Sequence and Robustness diagrams
-To visually demonstrate some of our use cases, here's some sequence diagrams:
+To visually demonstrate some of our use cases, here's some diagrams which follow the guidelines / rules of [this](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/robustness-analysis-tutorial/) tutorial:

 - **UC1 (login)**